Azure/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

 test_multiple_policies | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot & mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | See if two unique policies are generated from a single ARM Template container multiple container groups.
 Also have an extra resource that is untouched.
-Also has a secureValue for an environment variable. test_arm_template_with_init_container | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot & mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | See if having an initContainer is picked up and added to the list of valid containers test_arm_template_without_stdio_access | mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | See if disabling container stdio access gets passed down to individual containers test_arm_template_allow_elevated_false | mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | Disabling allow_elevated via securityContext test_arm_template_policy_regex | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot | Make sure the regex generated from the ARM Template workflow matches that of the policy.json workflow test_wildcard_env_var | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot | Check that an "allow all" regex is created when a value for env var is not provided via a parameter value
+Also has a secureValue for an environment variable. test_arm_template_with_init_container | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot & mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | See if having an initContainer is picked up and added to the list of valid containers test_arm_template_without_stdio_access | mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | See if disabling container stdio access gets passed down to individual containers test_arm_template_omit_id | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot | Check that the id field is omitted from the policy test_arm_template_allow_elevated_false | mcr.microsoft.com/cbl-mariner/distroless/minimal:2.0 | Disabling allow_elevated via securityContext test_arm_template_policy_regex | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot | Make sure the regex generated from the ARM Template workflow matches that of the policy.json workflow test_wildcard_env_var | mcr.microsoft.com/cbl-mariner/distroless/python:3.9-nonroot | Check that an "allow all" regex is created when a value for env var is not provided via a parameter value